Asking someone about their education might seem like a common and simple thing, but the big question is whether you are doing it right.

-From the onset, it’s imperative to reiterate that such questions have to be formal in nature.
-A business environment demands for such.
+From the onset, it’s imperative to reiterate that such questions have to be formal.
+A business environment demands such.
 For example, as an interviewer, you can ask these two sets of questions:

 “Which college did you go to?” vs. “Which college did you attend?”

 While the two questions are correct and have a similar meaning, one of them is more formal than the other.
 Of the two questions, the latter one is the best one to use in a business setting.

 When you talk of attending college, it brings out the picture of someone who took the process of learning in an educational institution.
 On the other hand, when you talk of going to college, it brings out a different picture.
 While it might bring the meaning of having been in college, it can be misinterpreted.

 According to a 2019 publication by Harvard Business School, asking the right questions is essential in getting the best out of a conversation.